-If you’re visiting New Orleans for Mardi Gras this year, then you’ll love this (updated) complete guide to New Orleans Mardi Gras parades, krewes, traditions, and beads.
+If you’re visiting New Orleans from January to March for the Carnival Season this year, then you’ll love our complete guide of things to do at Mardi Gras in New Orleans.

 What is Mardi Gras?

 If you are religious, you probably know everything about Mardi Gras and its importance.

 But if you are a tourist or party-goer looking for some information on Mardi Gras, then here is some Mardi Gras 101.

 Mardi Gras is predominantly celebrated by Catholics all over the world.